 Multilateral donors’ prospective reporting to the PRESS survey

 The online PRESS survey (introduced in section I) includes a feature that allows donors to report on future projects.
 Since many donors have a biannual programme of work, in each year’s survey, they are encouraged to provide information on the project they have planned or committed to in the near future.
 In the survey, donors can verify, edit, and cancel future projects in the next round of reporting.
-However, previousPRESS reports did not fully reflect future projects due to their focus on accuracy.
-However, these could still contain valuable information to assist in the projection of aid flows.
-The methodology developed by PARIS21 leverages this as an underutilised existing data source that may not reflect completely on the activities from donors.
-Nevertheless, it is useful for nowcasting the funding.
+However, previous editions of PRESS did not fully reflect future projects due to the report’s focus on accuracy.
+However, these future projects could still contain valuable information to assist in the projection of aid flows.
+The methodology developed by PARIS21 leverages these projects as an underutilised existing data source that may not reflect completely on the activities from donors.
+Nevertheless, it is useful for nowcasting funding.

 The comparison of the above data sources can be found in Table 1.
 As another important data source in the area of data and statistics, the Eurostat’s donor survey is analysed in Box 2.